 The problem I have felt and personally experienced, was that we tend to have a problem utilizing our time towards the fulfillment of our true desires.
 Even more fundamental, we are not able to connect with our real purpose, wasting time waiting for it to “come to us”.
 We don’t have the drive, we are not energized, getting even more discouraged as time flows on.
 We wonder why we are not driven like the other high achievers.

 Now I know.
 After studying other high achievers, acknowledging their respective attributes that contributed to their respective high level of performance, the answer is simpler than we thought.
 What is interesting is that there is no one formula for success.
 Not “work hard”, “take risks”, “be consistent”, “just do”, although “just do” is very close to the formula for success.
 I have a variation of this that I use for a step in the whole success process.

-However, beginning last year, I am on my way.
+However, beginning last year, I was on my way.
 After years of wondering what I was doing wrong, why IT wasn’t working, why hard work was not returning a healthy monetary result, it became clear.

 At the end of 2021, I hope to have the outline for my first book as a guide for those chasing success but never seeming to make real progress.